 HCC alumna and staffer Julissa Colón '13 named to list of '40 Under Forty'

-Julissa Colón, special progams coordinator for HCC's Gateway to College program, was named one of the "40 Under Forty" by Business West magazine for 2021.
+Julissa Colón, special progams coordinator for HCC's Gateway to College program, was honored Sept.
+23 as one of the "40 Under Forty" by Business West magazine for 2021.

 The annual awards recognize young, promising community leaders from Western Massachusetts.

 The class of 2021 was celebrated Thursday, Sept.
 23, at the 40 Under Forty Gala at the Log Cabin Banquet & Meeting House in Holyoke.

 "This is a tremendous class of young leaders, one that speaks volumes about our region," Business West editor George O'Brien wrote in his introduction to his year's honorees.
 "Indeed, Western Mass. is diverse and its business communty is also diverse, with a strong mix of ventures across all sectors, from technology to healthcare; hospitality to agriculture. ...
 The class of 2020 reflects all this.
 It refelcts something else, as well – the willingness of these young leaders to step forward, serve their community, and address the many issues confronting our region, inluding homelessness, poverty, illiteracy, access to healthcare, and more."

 Below is the "40 Under Forty" profile of Julissa that appears in the May 12 edition of Business West:

 O'Brien also interviewed Julissa for his May 17 Business Talk podcast

 Julissa Colón can certainly relate to those individuals she assists through the Holyoke Community College (HCC) Gateway to College program.